Charles A. Holland: Biography

 Holland was born in 1872 in Girard, Kansas, the son of Ira A. Holland of Kentucky and Ursula Crowder of Tennessee.
 The death of his parents left him an orphan at the age of thirteen; he earned his own livelihood early on and put himself through the Academy and Park College in Parkville, Missouri.

 He came to California in 1894 and enrolled at the University of Southern California to study electrical engineering.
 Five years later, he was elected captain of the football team in his junior (third) year, and his age was given as twenty-four, although he was actually about twenty-seven.
 He was 5 feet, 11 inches tall and weighed 175 pounds.
 He played center.
 He was secretary of the Athanasian Literary Society at the school and was a member of Beta Kappa Upsilon fraternity.
 Holland graduated in 1901, and in September 1902, listing his age as thirty, he and Cora E. Spring, age twenty-six, were issued a marriage license.

 By 1910, Holland was a "dealer in gas and electrical supplies and fixtures," for on July 1 of that year he took possession of the leased store and basement at 756 South Hill Street from the Jesse H. Taylor Company.
 He later moved his business to North Broadway and also engaged in the real-estate and insurance business.
 He was in the Masons and the Shriners.
 In 1928 he was the president of the Northeast Optimist Club.

 Holland died of a heart attack on July 11, 1940, in his home at 126 North Avenue 54, Highland Park, leaving his wife, Cora, and two sons, Wendell and Kenneth, and a sister, Mattie Gooding.
 Burial was in Forest Lawn Memorial Park, Glendale.

 Public service

 Planning Commission

 Holland was a member of the city's first planning commission in 1920, which at that time was composed of 51 members appointed by the City Council "to work out an organized, comprehensive plan of city development."
 Other notable members were Eugene Biscailuz, C.J.
 Colden, Evan Lewis and W.H.
 Workman Jr.

 City Council

-See also List of Los Angeles municipal election returns, 1929 and 1931.

 During his City Council term, he was known as the city's Lighting and Traffic Commissioner.